Need fresh thinking?

 2. An infographic should be out one specific thing.
 Don’t be a generalist.
 Narrow your topic as much as possible.

 3. Make a connection.
-Other than simply desiring to talk to customers, look for a hook that links personal care with a season, holiday or event.
+Other than simply desiring to talk to retail services customers, look for a hook that links your beauty, health, fitness or grooming retail services and products with a season, holiday or event.
 Best new summer hair styles.
 Summer safety.
 Great gym regimens when it’s too cold to be outside.
 Caring for your skin after removing Halloween makeup.

 4. Design for mobile.
 Half of web traffic originates from phones and tablets.
 Test infographics on your smartphone.
 If they don’t look good there, start over.